 Learn about the obligations Canadian income tax legislation places on individuals to pay tax on income from employment, business, and other sources.
 Use your knowledge of taxation principles and concepts related to income and allowable deductions to calculate taxable income and tax payable for individuals.

-Learn how the Canadian legal and justice system provides a framework governing contracts, negligence and other torts, property rights and obligations, employment rights and obligations, debtor-creditor relationships, forms of business, and dispute resolution.
+contracts, negligence and other torts, property rights and obligations, employment rights and obligations, debtor-creditor relationships, forms of business, and dispute resolution.

-Building on Finance I, learn about long-term investment and financing decisions, including how capital markets function, how to choose between debt and equity financing, and how to choose between public and private financing.
+financing, and how to choose between public and private financing.
 Delve into the ever-changing world of hybrid debt/equity instruments, derivative securities, mergers and acquisitions, and international financing.

-Develop the character, competencies, and skills required to effectively lead yourself and others through this seminar comprised of reading, reflection and journaling, discussion, guest speakers, and interactive exercises.
+others through this seminar comprised of reading, reflection and journaling, discussion, guest speakers, and interactive exercises.

 Learn how to get the right people in the right jobs at the right time and for the right price.
 Help employees develop their gifts and abilities, assess their performance on the job, and prepare them for successful careers.

 Learn how to manage the processes used to transform inputs into products and services.
-Design products, select production processes and layouts, forecast product/service demand, manage supply chains, schedule production, and ensure quality.
+Design products, select production processes, and layouts, forecast product/service demand, manage supply chains, schedule production, and ensure quality.

 Create powerful and effective marketing campaigns that integrate a variety of media.
 Hone your skills by developing an integrated marketing communications plan for a client using appropriate advertising, personal selling, direct marketing, sales promotion, and public relations tools.

-Discover the strategic role of branding and brand management in marketing practice.
 Identify and measure brand equity, build a new brand, manage an established brand,

-Equip yourself with the tools and skills you need to make sound financial decisions throughout your life as you earn, save and spend money.
+throughout your life as you earn, save and spend money.
 Learn how to make wise decisions about everything from student debt to car loans to mortgages to insurance to retirement.

-Explore the rapidly-evolving field of digital and social media marketing.
-Use web analytics to develop effective digital and social media campaigns while being cognizant of the ethical implications of increasingly-pervasive online marketing.
+Explore the rapidly evolving field of digital and social media marketing.
+Use web analytics to develop effective digital and social media campaigns while being cognizant of the ethical implications of increasingly pervasive online marketing.

-Explore the psychology of consumer behaviour and how it has strategic implications for marketers.
-Apply behavioural theories and research techniques about how consumers form and change attitudes, and how they make and evaluate purchase decisions to identify and solve marketing problems.
+form and change attitudes, and how they make and evaluate purchase decisions to identify and solve marketing problems.

 Discover the implications of doing business internationally, including being impacted by world economies, trade tariffs and quotas, cultural differences, and government policies.
 Analyze how being an international business affects management of human resources, marketing, finance, and other business functions.

-Determine the cost of activities, products, and services; use that information to make management decisions.
-Investigate how budgets and responsibility accounting affect behaviour.
+behaviour.
 Compare actual and expected results; and analyze how to improve future results.
 Evaluate strategic investment decisions using advanced capital budgeting techniques.

-Apply financial accounting concepts and techniques to three complex business situations: investments and business combinations; foreign transactions and operations; and not-for-profit and public-sector organizations.
+situations: investments and business combinations; foreign transactions and operations; and not-for-profit and public-sector organizations.

 pay tax on income from business and other sources.
 Use your knowledge of taxation

 Learn how others make ethical business decisions, and develop a framework for making your own ethical business decisions in a complex global marketplace.

-Apply a wide range of marketing concepts in real world business situations using the case method and a client project.
+method and a client project.
 Analyze marketing opportunities and challenges in a variety of different industries, develop alternative marketing strategies, and select an effective marketing strategy.

 Design a comprehensive business plan for a prospective business.
 Learn how to effectively nurture and manage a start-up venture given its unique opportunities and challenges.
 Pitch your business model to experienced entrepreneurs, and learn from

 Discover how to integrate business skills with socially innovative opportunities to benefit and become agents of change in local and broader communities.
-Immediately apply course concepts during an internship with a local social enterprise.
+Immediately apply course concepts during a service-learning opportunity with a local social enterprise.

-Use program theory to design and evaluate programs.
-Become equipped to listen to a community’s aspirations, assets, and limitations.
-Learn how to work with communities to develop sustainable programs that reflect a theory of change that is relevant to each community’s situation.
+to develop sustainable programs that reflect a theory of change that is relevant to each

-Learn how to make strategic management decisions in this hands-on course that makes extensive use of the case-study method.
-Integrate all of skills and knowledge gained in prior business courses to select the product/market focus, value proposition, and core activities that will successfully align with your organization’s environment, resources, stakeholder preferences, and organizational structures to produce a winning strategy.
+in prior business courses to select the product/market focus, value proposition, and core activities that will successfully align with your organization’s environment, resources, stakeholder preferences, and organizational structures to produce a winning strategy.

-Develop strategies to address a community’s needs, improve organizational performance, and build capacity for NFP organizations.
-Examine and critically evaluate strategy development and the practice of discernment in times of decision-making and organizational transition.
+organizational transition.
 Build capacity in leadership, programs, and resources in order to maintain relevance to your mission.